-In 2017, the Paxton Water Department distributed 97,121,782 gallons of water to our customers.
+In 2018, the Paxton Water Department distributed 100,151,269 gallons of water to our customers.
 All of our water is purchased pretreated from the city of Worcester.
-The town of Paxton's water distribution system is made up of varying types of pipe that range in sizes from 3/4" to 12" pipe.
+The Town of Paxton's water distribution system is made up of varying types of pipe that range in sizes from 3/4" to 12" pipe.
 The water mains alone add up to 40.28 miles of pipe (this number is not including service pipes that run from the water main into the house, building, or structure at your location).
 There is a pump station that houses two pumps (a primary, and a secondary pump) that move all of the water entering from the City of Worcester into the town of Paxton.
 The water travels from the pump station through the distribution lines and into one of the two Water Storage Tanks that house a total of 1.2 million gallons (MG) of water.
-The water then travels from the water mains through your water service pipe in order to make it to your tap.
-It is our responsibility to make certain that when you open that tap that you have Safe and adequate drinking water.
-We at the Paxton Water department take pride in what we do, and work continuously to make sure that the water you receive is Safe, and adequate every time you open your tap.
+The water then travels from the water storage tanks throughout the distribution system through water mains ranging in sizes from 1" to 12" pipe.
+The water then travels out of the water mains through your water service pipe in order to make it to your tap.
+It is our responsibility to make certain that when you open the tap that you have safe and adequate drinking water.
+We at the Paxton Water department take pride in what we do and work continuously to make sure that the water you receive is safe, and adequate every time you open your tap.